Aeurias/NadeshikoSlimeVR/README.md

 > [!IMPORTANT]
 > For the regular, WEMOS D1 Mini variant please view the main branch [Here!](https://github.com/Aeurias/NadeshikoSlimeVR/)

-These are one of the smallest possible module based SlimeVR trackers possible, almost as small as extension trackers!
+These are one of the smallest possible module based SlimeVR trackers possible, similar to [Gorbit99's Tiny Slime](https://github.com/gorbit99/tiny-slime), almost as small as extension trackers!
 There is however a drawback with this compared to the regular @Nadeshiko SlimeVR's or any built with D1 Mini's, the WiFI performance is much weaker on the ESP32-C3 Supermini, so can probably only be used with a router setup in the same room as the trackers.
 The PCB does have a slot to let WiFi RF pass through without hinderance just like with the my other slimes, but not sure how helpful that will be tho for this scale.
 We'll see after some tests!

 Due to how small these are, there is no option to connect an extension tracker, as that will only increase the overall size and cost of a whole tracker set.
 So these can basically be used as chubby extension instead lol